-A pairing of sake and pickled ginger in this cocktail!
+A pairing of sake and pickled ginger in this drink!
+A great sake cocktail!

 One of our go to date night meals is heading out for sushi and drinks at one of our favorite local sushi places, Blue Sushi.
 Any good sushi meal should always include drinks, and one drink that goes hand in hand with sushi is sake.
 Accompanying any sushi and sake meal is usually a rose of pickled ginger, slightly sweet and spicy and definitely tangy.